Asterixis

+Asterixis is a movement disorder that results in jerking of the hands or feet while attempting to hold a position.
+The resemblance of the hands to flapping wings gives it the colloquial name "flapping tremor" although it is a negative myoclonus rather than a tremor.

-Asterixis, more colloquially referred to as flapping tremor, is a tremor of the hand when the wrist is extended, sometimes said to resemble a bird flapping its wings.
-This motor disorder is characterized by an inability to maintain a position, which is demonstrated by jerking movements of the outstretched hands when bent upward at the wrist.
-The tremor is caused by abnormal function of the diencephalic motor centers in the brain, which regulate the muscles involved in maintaining position.
+The disorder is caused by abnormal function of the diencephalic motor centers in the brain, which regulate the muscles involved in maintaining position.
 Asterixis is associated with various encephalopathies due especially to faulty metabolism.
-The term derives from the Greek a, "not" and stērixis, "fixed position".
+The term derives from the Greek a, meaning "not" and stērixis, meaning "support" or "stable position".

-Asterixis is the inability to maintain posture due to a metabolic encephalopathy.
-This can be elicited on physical exam by having the patient extend their arms and bend their hands back.

-With a metabolic encephalopathy, the patient is unable to hold their hands back resulting in a “flapping” motion consistent with asterixis.
-It can be seen in any metabolic encephalopathy e.g. chronic kidney failure, severe congestive heart failure, acute respiratory failure and commonly in decompensated liver failure.

-Associated conditions and presentation
+Presentation

-Usually there are brief, arrhythmic interruptions of sustained voluntary muscle contraction causing brief lapses of posture, with a frequency of 3–5 Hz.
-It is bilateral, but may be asymmetric.
+Asterixis is normally asymptomatic and found during clinical examination for other reasons, but more rarely it can also be the leading symptom.
+Usually there are brief, arrhythmic interruptions of sustained voluntary muscle contraction, causing brief lapses of posture with a frequency of 3–5Hz.
+It is typically bilateral, but may be asymmetric.
 Unilateral asterixis may occur with structural brain disease.

+To elicit the sign, the patient should be asked to hold constant posture against gravity.
+This can be done by extending the arms at 90° to the body and extending the wrists with the fingers spread.
+This position should be held for at least 30 seconds, and in that duration the examiner should look for intermittent loss of posture in the fingers, wrists or arms.